1A subsidiary or intermediate theorem in an argument or proof.‘they give every last lemma of neoclassical theory the status of Holy Writ’

 - ‘To state the lemma, we need to make one more definition concerning functors.’

 - ‘The fundamental lemma of the calculus of variations is named after him.’

 - ‘The following lemma is fundamental in the theory of incomplete markets.’

 - ‘I found a gap in a proof and proved a lemma to set it right.’

-2A heading indicating the subject or argument of a literary composition, an annotation, or a dictionary entry.
+2A heading indicating the subject or argument of a literary composition or annotation.

 - ‘The lemma is always followed by an analysis of the text.’